 2. Review the qualification files for the samples selected to determine if they contain the qualification specification for the equipment, adequate documentation of the qualification of the equipment, and a positive statement that the documentation has been reviewed and approved and the equipment determined to be qualified for its application.
-The review should determine that qualification requirements have been addressed in the qualification files.
-The review should also ascertain that the assumed values for environmental parameters are bounded by the vendor specifications (e.g., humidity, temperature and pressure). checklist as a guide for the reviews of the qualification files.
+The review should determine that all qualification requirements have been addressed in the qualification files.
+The review should also ascertain that the assumed values for environmental parameters are bounded by the vendor specifications (e.g., humidity, temperature and pressure).
+Inspectors can use the checklist in Appendix A to this inspection procedure as a guide for the reviews of the qualification files.

+3. Review the documentation files for the EQ of nonmetallic parts for pumps, valves, and dynamic restraints as specified in Appendix C to this inspection procedure.

-.
-Review the qualification documentation files to determine that the licensee has demonstrated that the installed devices are the same or similar devices that were qualified (i.e., type tested).
+4. Review the qualification documentation files to determine that the licensee has demonstrated that the installed devices are the same or similar devices that were qualified (i.e., type tested).

-.
-Obtain the equipment descriptions, model and serial number, and plant ID for use in the physical inspection (equipment walkdown).
+5. Obtain the equipment descriptions, model and serial number, and plant ID for use in the physical inspection (equipment walkdown).
 Determine any special requirements for device orientation, connections, housing seals, etc., required by the EQ documentation.
-Appendix B contains checklists for several standard pieces of equipment.
+Appendix B to this inspection procedure contains checklists for several standard pieces of equipment.

-.
-Sample check the EQ zone calculations that the licensee used conservative design input.
+6. Sample check the EQ radiation zone determination calculations to ensure that the licensee used conservative design inputs for establishing the radiation zones.
 Compare design outputs to the corresponding EQ specifications.

 d.
 The physical inspection (equipment walkdown) will consist of the following tasks:

-1. At the beginning of the inspection, discuss the accessibility of the to be inspected with the licensee.
+1. At the beginning of the inspection, discuss the accessibility of the equipment to be inspected with the licensee.
 Modify the list as appropriate with proper justification.

-2. Through use of the equipment checklists contained in Appendix B, determine if the installed equipment is the same as that described in the licensee’s documentation and that the equipment is properly installed and maintained.
+2. Through use of the equipment checklists contained in Appendix B to this inspection procedure, determine if the installed equipment is the same as that described in the licensee’s documentation and that the equipment is properly installed and maintained.
 The team member responsible for reviewing the documentation for an equipment item should also perform the physical inspection.

-3. Determine if equipment surrounding the being inspected may fail in a manner that could prevent the from performing its safety function.
+3. Determine if equipment surrounding the equipment being inspected may fail in a manner that could prevent the inspected equipment from performing its safety function.
 Any condition that could adversely affect the safety function of equipment being inspected should be noted for discussion with the licensee.

-4. Look for potential sources of localized effects that could the general EQ zone environmental conditions.
-Determine if environmental conditions (e.g., temperature, humidity, radiation type and exposure rate) are as described.
+4. Look for potential sources of localized effects that could worsen the general EQ zone environmental conditions.
+Determine if the operational environmental conditions (e.g., temperature, humidity, radiation type, and exposure rate) are as described.

-5. Validate the assumptions of the EQ zone calculations on a sampling basis Note: This should include unsealed igh nergy ine reak, normally open dampers and unsealed penetrations that could make the environmental conditions harsher than calculated or can potentially cause common mode failure.
+5. Validate the assumptions of the EQ zone calculations on a sampling basis.
+Note: This should include unsealed doors that serve as barriers to mitigate high energy line breaks, normally open dampers, and unsealed penetrations that could make the environmental conditions harsher than calculated or can potentially cause common mode failure.

 51080-03 RESOURCE ESTIMATE